PedroMTQ/UniFuncNet/README.md

-Data is  retrieved according to the information provided, for example, if the user provides the KEGG gene ID hsa:150763, then, given that the gpr search direction is used, DRAX would fetch information on this gene, the KEGG protein entries connected to this gene (i.e., 2.3.1.15) and by extent the reactions these protein(s) catalyze (i.e., R00851,R02617,R09380).
+Data is  retrieved according to the information provided, for example, if the user provides the KEGG gene ID hsa:150763, then, given that the gpr search mode is used, DRAX would fetch information on this gene, the KEGG protein entries connected to this gene (i.e., 2.3.1.15) and by extent the reactions these protein(s) catalyze (i.e., R00851,R02617,R09380).

 - `search_type` - starting point of the search, if the user aims to provide IDs for proteins, then it would be `protein_search`, and the same for the other types of biological instances